vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

-The crucial point for maintaining the adequate collateralization ratio is that the The issuer is incentivized to liquidate the contract when RA price increases to the point that collateralization ratio on the contract is above the target rate, and that the Oracle is required to attest the price.
+The crucial point for maintaining the adequate collateralization ratio is that the The issuer is incentivized to liquidate the contract when RA price increases to the point that collateralization ratio on the contract is above the target rate, and that Oracle is required to attest the price.

 The mechanism for maintaining enough of Synth in circulation